johnsci911/nvim-ide/README.md

 - ripgrep
 - fd and ueberzug - for some reason required by Telescope media files
 - fzf

+##### Compatible OS
+- Mac and Linux
+- Windows - You have to use your own docker container or equivalent (Future plan)

 #### LSP Auto-install
 * bash